 People's Republic of Bangladesh at that time, BCPS was

 established by a Presidential Order in June 1972.
+The Presidential order was made into the BCPS ACT in 2018.
 A key role

 was played at that time by National Professor Nurul Islam.